coldshrine/study-notes/books/designing-data-intensive-applications.md

 * Integrity: Means absence of corruption.
 No data loss, no contradictory or false data.
 The derivation must be correct.

 Violations of timeless are "eventual consistency" whereas violations of integrity are "perpetual inconsistency".

+#### Correctness and dataflow systems

+When processing event streams asynchronously, there is no guarantee of timeliness, unless you explicitly build consumers that wait for a message to arrive before returning.
+But integrity is in fact central to streaming systems.

+_Exactly-once_ or _effectively-once_ semantics is a mechanism for preserving integrity.
+Fault-tolerant message delivery and duplicate supression are important for maintaining the integrity of a data system in the face of faults.

+Stream processing systems can preserve integrity without requireing distributed transactions and an atomic commit protocol, which means they can potentially achieve comparable correctness with much better performance and operational robustness.
+Integrity can be achieved through a combination of mechanisms:
+* Representing the content of the write operation as a single message, this fits well with event-sourcing
+* Deriving all other state updates from that single message using deterministic derivation functions
+* Passing a client-generated request ID, enabling end-to-end duplicate supression and idempotence
+* Making messages immutable and allowing derived data to be reprocessed from time to time

+In many businesses contexts, it is actually acceptable to temporarily violate a constraint and fix it up later apologising.
+The cost of the apology (money or reputation), it is often quite low.